yast/y2r/README.md

     Report specified file as the compiled one.

-    The reported file appears in a comment at the top of the compiled file:

-        # Translated by Y2R (https://github.com/yast/y2r).
-        #
-        # Original file: library/types/src/modules/Integer.ycp
+    The reported file is used to construct some class names in generated code.

   * **--xml**